agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 According to [80k-hours-career-guide](www.80000hours.org), there seem to be a few [approaches](https://80000hours.org/career-guide/high-impact-jobs/#top) to having maximum impact.
-One can be involved in earning-to-give (ETG), do direct work (DW), perform advocacy or work on research.
-When we are too unsure about what we want/can do, then we can look into building flexible-career-capital (FCC), which is building of skills and knowledge that will be useful in a wide variety of industries over time, allowing us the freedom to work on pressing problems in the future.
+One can be involved in earning-to-give (ETG), direct work (DW), advocacy or research.
+When we are too unsure about what we want/can do, then we can look into building flexible-career-capital (FCC).
+FCC is the building of skills and knowledge that will be useful in a wide variety of industries over time, allowing us the freedom to work on pressing problems in the future.

-ETG needs no explanation.
+ETG is self-explanatory.
 An example of DW would be to work for an NGO that stages interventions to help the poor get back upon their feet, i.e., working directly where needed.
 Working in Management consulting (MC) or Data Science (DS) would be a way to keep building FCC, as these jobs allow you to become valid in a multitude of industries.
 The promotion of solutions to pressing problems is called advocacy;
 Inspiring/persuading friends to contribute to pressing problems is an example of advocacy.
-I don't plan to discuss advocacy right now in detail.
-I hope to take it up on another post at another time as I don't see it having much consequence for me at this time.
-Of course, we should do everything we can to get others to also pursue Effective Altruism (EA).

-In the following we attempt to look briefly at the different approaches to creating impact and some top examples of people who work in the industry, as featured in the 80k-hours-career-guide.
+In the following section we attempt to look briefly at the different approaches to creating impact and some top examples of people who work in the industry, as featured in the 80k-hours-career-guide.